 - In the first film, the mark wishes the accident that freed the djinn had never happened.
 She also wished for him to blow his brains out; he immediately complies, and she discovers he is in fact Immune to Bullets.
 "If it's any consolation," he adds, "That hurt like hell."

-- In the second, she wishes (basically) for her innocence back so that she qualifies to re-trap him.
+- In Wishmaster 2: Evil Never Dies, she wishes (basically) for her innocence back so that she qualifies to re-trap him.
 Played with initially, when the heroine tries a couple of wishes to get rid of the djinn (such as wishing there was no evil in the world), with the djinn explaining why he can't grant the wishes, forcing her to choose again.

-- In the third, she summons Michael the angel to fight him.
+- In Wishmaster 3: Beyond the Gates of Hell, she summons the Archangel Michael to fight him.
 He only ends up giving her the means to dispose of the Djinn, a sacred sword—she still has to do the job herself.

-- Finally, the fourth plays with it — she wishes she could love the djinn as he really is (thinking he's her human lawyer); this stymies him because she has to "grant" it herself, willingly.
+- Finally, Wishmaster 4: The Prophecy Fulfilled plays with it — she wishes she could love the djinn as he really is (thinking he's her human lawyer); this stymies him because she has to "grant" it herself, willingly.
 It can't stop him by itself however, until her boyfriend wishes for a way to kill him.

 - Older Than Print: In the original Arabian Nights